Skip to Main Content

 The Cost of a Home Flood

-FEMA established cost estimates of several levels of home flooding in the chart below.
+FEMA established cost estimates for several levels of home flooding in the chart below.

 (2,500-square-foot single-story home)

-To avoid these costs, the first step as noted above is to make sure your downspouts and gutters can carry sufficient water off your roof and into drainage away from your home.
-You also need to ensure your home has effective interior waterproofing measures and strategic exterior water management.
+To avoid these costs, the first step, as noted above, is to ensure your downspouts and gutters can carry sufficient water off your roof and into drainage away from your home.
+You must also ensure your home has effective interior waterproofing measures and strategic exterior water management.

 Publish Date: